 On the 21st of Feb 2012 our Trademark application was accepted for the word Evolution and Evolution Design in classes 16 and 42 and we may use the ® symbol anywhere in the European Union.
 This application was made successfully on our behalf by Alastair Hume, Trade Mark Attorney at Ancient Hume (www.ancienthume.co.uk).
 And it followed this process outlined below.

-Around 10 years previously we had made enquiries about trademarking our name but found it to be too costly, complicated and slow and with a high chance of failure as we had also found there to be a number of abandoned applications which led us to believe that at that time it was not possible without receiving objections from existing trade mark owners in this area one of whom was BT.
+What stopped us from registering previously?
+Around 10 years previously we had made enquiries about trademarking our name but found it to be too costly, complicated and slow and with a high chance of failure as we had also found there to be 9 abandoned applications which led us to believe that at that time it was not possible without receiving objections from existing trade mark owners in this area one of whom was BT.
 This was the view at that time of two legal firms in Edinburgh.

-If you want to consider trademarking your own name or logo you can search for these yourself (http://www.ipo.gov.uk/types/tm/t-os/t-find.htm) and it is worth looking yourself at the outset, but after going through the process we would now thoroughly recommend using a specialist trade mark attorney.
+If you want to consider trademarking your own name or logo you can search for these yourself at www.ipo.gov.uk and it is worth looking yourself at the outset, but after going through the process we would now thoroughly recommend using a specialist trade mark attorney.

 So the skill that a trade mark attorney has it to know what to search for not just where and then frame up an application to ensure that your mark registration covers all that you want and need in terms of safeguarding your assets while being acceptable to existing trademark holders in the same or similar area’s to you, to reduce the chances of objections which saves time and a great deal of costs and even the chance of having your application blocked entirely.